SamuraiDangyo/SamuraiDangyo.github.io/index.md

 - XBoard protocol
 - Source code.
 Never available to limit copypaste-culture
 - Bug free movegenerator
-- Made to be easily adapted to other variants
+- Written to be easily adapted to other variants

 ## Background
 I got tired of standard chess and wrote from scratch a new variant engine.